Biocomputing-Research-Group/DeepFilter/README.md

 * CUDA Version 10.2
 ### Requirement
 * Linux operation system
-* GPU memory should be more than 8 Gb for inference mode otherwise the batchsize should be adjuested
+* GPU memory should be more than 8 Gb for inference mode otherwise the batchsize should be adjusted
 * GPU memory should be more than 20 Gb for training mode

 ## Toy example of DeepFilter